Legacy (The Bear): Music

+Reception

 Critical reviews

 Jenna Scherer of The A.V.
 Club gave the episode a "B–" grade and wrote, "Even the most legendary TV shows have fallen prey to the dreaded midseason slump—and it turns out that even a series as well-crafted as The Bear isn't immune.
 Maybe it's because season three lacks the propulsive drive of the previous chapter, when everyone was working toward a common goal on a tight deadline.
 But now that The Bear is up and running, the fire under the gang's collective ass has dwindled to a low simmer.
 Which leads us to the disjointed, meandering 'Legacy,' an episode that's as low-energy as its characters feel."

 Marah Eakin of Vulture gave the episode a 3 star out of 5 rating and wrote, "Tina said at first you wait and wait, but then when the baby comes, everything goes by in an instant.
 It's not unlike The Bear, really, which you wait and wait and wait for and then it breezes by in a flash, binged over a couple of nights.
 With only three episodes left now, it's time to push."
 A.J.
 Daulerio of Decider wrote, "The happiness of certain memories colliding with the frequency of their traumatic results.
 Nicely constructed, but still lazy."

-Brady Langmann of Esquire wrote, "And this season's Chekhov's gun finally blows: Sugar is about to go into labor... while she's alone in the parking lot of not–Home Depot.
-(Note: Contrary to Langmann's assumption, Restaurant Depot is not meant to be a stand-in for Home Depot, as Restaurant Depot is a known franchise restaurant supply store.)
-Gee, I bet everyone can't wait to welcome this newborn into generations of family trauma."
+Brady Langmann of Esquire wrote, "And this season's Chekhov's gun finally blows: Sugar is about to go into labor...Gee, I bet everyone can't wait to welcome this newborn into generations of family trauma."